Discover more from The Shortcut

 Xbox Series X Slim release date

 Microsoft has released a slim or revised console since the Xbox 360 generation.
-We saw the Xbox One S last gen, and even though the Xbox Series S is the smallest Xbox ever made, a more power-efficient and sleeker Xbox Series X console will appeal to many.
+We saw the Xbox One S last gen and, even though the Xbox Series S is the smallest Xbox ever made, a more power-efficient and sleeker Xbox Series X console will appeal to many.

 Xbox Series X Slim price